Peers for Promotion

-plan (IPP) and protfolio components; and peer-to-peer mentoring facilitated by Drs.
+- group discussion and peer-to-peer mentoring facilitated by Drs.
+Ockene and Cain

-- an individual Promotion Plan completed to identify gaps to promotion and a process
+- an Individual Promotion Plan designed to identify gaps in a candidate’s record and to develop a plan to fill those gaps

 - two individual consultations with Dr. Ockene or Dr. Cain